Featured

 October 9, 2025 • jed

+Update 1/14/26: Final Experience-5 predictions below.
 Update 11/1/25: Experience-3 predictions closely resemble earlier predictions: 69 percent chance of reversal.
-Likely dissent from Thomas; Kagan joins a conservative majority bloc; close votes from Jackson, Sotomayor, and Barrett....
+Likely dissent from Thomas; Kagan joins a conservative majority bloc; close...

 Docket Report: Chiles v.
 Salazar